-• Event data type.
-Events can be filtered by their data type, i.e., Boolean, string, integer, and/or binary values.
+- Event data type.
+Events can be filtered by their data type, i.e., Boolean, string, integer, and/or binary values. - Event content.
+Events can be filtered to those holding specific values, i.e., true or false Boolean values, integer values in a specific range, or string events that contain a given keyword.